dr-schlange/nallely-midi/README.md

 5. Profit
 6. (Optional) if you want to see the LFO shape, launch `external-scope.py` from another terminal.

-The video below shows you what the result looks like.
+The screenshot below shows you what the result looks like with everything launched